 - 1.10.
-A worksite or Decanted Area shall not be handed over to the Delivery Authority until the Possession Table and relevant Agreement to Occupy have been completed and agreed. - 1.11.
-The Worksite Possession or Decanted Area Possession shall commence upon the relevant Corporate Officer handing a Handover Certificate to the Delivery Authority (in a form to be agreed) appending both the agreed Possession Table and the signed Agreement to Occupy.
+A Worksite Possession or Decanted Area Possession shall not be handed over to the Delivery Authority until the Possession Table and relevant agreement provided for in accordance with Clause 58.1 have been completed and agreed. - 1.11.
+The Worksite Possession or Decanted Area Possession shall commence upon the relevant Corporate Officer handing a Handover Certificate to the Delivery Authority (in a form to be agreed) appending both the agreed Possession Table and the signed in accordance with Clause 58.1.